Dylan Baker: Career

 Baker played Pashto-speaking CIA agent Jerry Boorman in season 4 of the TV series Damages.
 He guest-starred in "Upper West Side Story" (2012), an episode of the TV series White Collar.
 He had a recurring role as the father of Katharine McPhee's character Karen Cartwright on the NBC TV series Smash.
 He appeared in the USA Network miniseries Political Animals (2012).
 For his performance as Colin Sweeney on The Good Wife, he was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series in 2010, 2012, and 2014.

 Baker performed with Helen Mirren on Broadway in The Audience, a play that depicted meetings between Queen Elizabeth II and important historical figures.
 Baker played former Prime Minister John Major.
 The play opened on March 8, 2015.

+Baker portrays corrupt DEA Agent Bill Peterson in the seventh season on The Mentalist.

 In 2016, Baker had a memorable recurring role as deep-cover KGB agent William Crandall, a morally conflicted biological weapons expert, on Season 4 of FX series The Americans.

 In September 2017, it was announced that Baker would be joining the cast of the Showtime drama Homeland for the show's 7th season, as Sen. Sam Paley, a 'maverick' who is leading an excessive investigation of the administration of new President Elizabeth Keane.

 He starred in the 2020 series Hunters, in which his wife had a supporting role.

 Audiobooks

-Baker is a prolific narrator of audiobooks, having narrated a wide range of books, from fiction (The Grapes of Wrath, The Corrections) to biographies (Steve Jobs) to Argo.
+Baker is a prolific narrator of audiobooks, from fiction (The Grapes of Wrath, The Corrections) to biographies (Steve Jobs) to Argo.

-He garnered the 2002 Audie Award for Abridged Fiction for his reading of The Corrections by Jonathan Franzen.
-Baker has also recorded Franzen's 2015 novel, Purity.
+He received the 2002 Audie Award for Abridged Fiction for his reading of The Corrections by Jonathan Franzen.
+He has also recorded Franzen's 2015 novel Purity.

 Personal life

-In 1990, he married actress Becky Gelke, now known professionally as Becky Ann Baker.
+Baker married actress Becky Gelke, now known professionally as Becky Ann Baker, in 1990.
 They have a daughter and reside in New York City.

-On September 1, 2015, Baker tried to save the life of his neighbor, Broadway and movie actress and dancer Vivien Eng, in the high-rise where he lives in New York City when her apartment caught fire, but was driven back by smoke and fire.
-Firefighters eventually got the seriously injured woman out of the apartment and rushed her to the hospital.
-However, her injuries were too severe and she died two days later.
+On September 1, 2015, Baker tried to save the life of his neighbor, Broadway and movie actress and dancer Vivien Eng, after her apartment caught fire in the New York City high-rise where they both lived at the time.
+He was driven back by smoke and flames.
+Firefighters eventually got the seriously injured woman out of the apartment and rushed her to the hospital, where she died two days later.